Mini-budget: What it means for you and your finances

 First-time buyers currently pay no stamp duty on the first £300,000, and that will be raised to £425,000.
 Discounted stamp duty for first-time buyers will apply up to £625,000, an increase from the previous £500,000.

-Homebuyers in London and the South East of England pay 65% of all stamp duty as prices are higher and the tax is particularly focused on homes of more than £500,000, according to research by Zoopla.
+Homebuyers in London and the South East of England will benefit the most from this.
+They pay 65% of all stamp duty as prices are higher and the tax is particularly focused on homes of more than £500,000, according to research by Zoopla.
 Three-quarters (76%) of stamp duty came from homes priced at more than £500,000.

 National Insurance will boost pay packets